Inside: We all deal with stress and anxiety! Learn some ways, especially how to journal as possible ways to relieve stress and anxiety.

 Eventually, this action didn’t take place only once, but again and again until it became a habit.

-As I did this intentionally each day, I realized that many of thoughts were rooted in lies and overtime, my perspective shifted.
+As I did this intentionally each day, I realized that many of my thoughts were rooted in lies, and over time, my perspective shifted.

 So what this told me is: I wasn’t who I believed myself to be, I could overcome my anxiety, and I could find management for tension and stress.